Kantosaurus/NUS-Health-Hack-2024/README.md

 # NUS-Health-Hack-2024
-AI to analyse medical reports, using OCR and GPT technologies to highlight key medical terms.
+A web-app that uses AI to analyse medical reports, using OCR and GPT technologies to highlight key medical terms.
 With annotations containing the meaning for each of the key terms identified.

 Copyright © NTURejects 2024